At a glance

-The Abstract step of CPA
+Abstract step of CPA

 Abstract is the “symbolic” stage, where children use abstract symbols to model problems.
 Students will not progress to this stage until they have demonstrated that they have a solid understanding of the concrete and pictorial stages of the problem.
 The abstract stage involves the teacher introducing abstract concepts (for example, mathematical symbols).
 Children are introduced to the concept at a symbolic level, using only numbers, notation, and mathematical symbols (for example, +, –, x, /) to indicate addition, multiplication or division.

-Making CPA Work for You
+Making CPA work for you